eshghinezhad/React-SpringBoot-MovieList/README.md

 - The frontend will fetch data from the backend (`json-server`).
 - Make sure both servers are running for full functionality.

-## Deployment

-You can deploy the frontend to Vercel or any static hosting.
-The backend (`json-server`) is for development and testing only.

 ---